P.O. Box 30, Bequia, Port Elizabeth, St Vincent and the Grenadines

 Mt.
 Wynne Beach, Peter's Hope, Saint Vincent and the Grenadines

 Mt.
 Wynne Beach

 Mt.
 Wynne beach is reputed to be one of the best black sand beaches on St. Vincent.
-The site attracts many visitors and has grown into a popular recreational and entertainment spot with there being many activities especially for national holidays.
-It is used quite often by visitors en route by boat to and from the Falls of Baleine.
-Mt.
-Wynne Beach occupies two sites adjacent to each other, along the Leeward Coast approximately eleven miles from Kingstown.
+The site attracts many visitors and has grown into a popular recreational and entertainment spot with there also being activities usually on a Sunday, especially on national holiday weekends.
+This beach is used quite often by visitors en route by boat to and from the Falls of Baleine.

 Richland Park, St. Vincent

 These gardens are located in the mountains above the Mesopotamia Valley and blessed with fertile, volcanic soil and frequent rainfall.
 Here you will find a wide variety of exotic flowers, spices and plants interspersed within green foliage in an environment which is cool, misty and quiet.
 The gardens are opened to the public on weekdays from 9 am to 5 pm between the months of December and August.